Philemon 1

 It turns out that this young man had run away from a Christian in Colossae by the name of Philemon.
 Paul knew Philemon because he had also led him to the Lord.

-Under Roman law Onesimus could be executed for running away, but Paul would fight for his life because subsequent to salvation Onesimus had manifested a servant’s heart under the leadership and ministry of the great Apostle…hence the letter.
+Under Roman law Onesimus could be executed for running away, but Paul would fight for his life because subsequent to salvation, Onesimus had manifested a servant’s heart under the leadership and ministry of the great Apostle…hence the letter.